OAuth 2.0 Grant Types Reference

 Pick the correct OAuth 2.0 grant

-Default to Authorization Code with PKCE for any user-facing client and enable refresh-token rotation with reuse detection so a stolen refresh token can be revoked across its whole family.
+Default to Authorization Code with PKCE for any user-facing client and enable refresh-token rotation with reuse detection so a stolen refresh token can be revoked across its whole token family.
 For browser-only apps, consider a backend-for-frontend (BFF) that keeps tokens server-side rather than in JavaScript.
-Always validate state, use S256 (never plain) for PKCE, and scope tokens as narrowly as the task allows.
-Treat anything that puts a long-lived token in the browser URL as a red flag.
+Always validate state on return, use S256 (never plain) for the PKCE challenge, and scope tokens as narrowly as the task allows.
+Treat anything that puts a long-lived token in the browser URL or fragment as a security red flag — this is exactly what made the Implicit grant dangerous.